Submitting a project idea | Natural Hazards Research Australia

 Project concepts are developed and then prioritised in a three-step process:

-Step 1: Concept developmen Submitting Participants are encouraged to consult with their relevant Centre’s Node Research Manager for the development of their project concept.
-Please note, if draft concept feedback is required, please contact the relevant Node Research Manager prior to the date and time listed in the Key Dates section of this page.
+Step 1: Concept development Submitting Participants are encouraged to consult with their relevant Centre’s Node Research Manager for the development of their project concept.
+Please note, if draft concept feedback is required, please contact the relevant Node Research Manager prior to the date and time listed in the key dates section of this page.

 Step 2: Prioritisation A panel of Centre representatives will review project concepts against the prioritisation criteria and recommend concept proposals for funding.
 The panel may seek clarifications from secondary and supporting stakeholders during this step.